 Do you have ptotic breasts?

-Breast ptosis, commonly referred to as sagging breasts, is a natural part of the ageing process.
-The severity of breast ptosis is typically categorized into different grades.
-Some signs and ways to tell if you have ptotic (sagging) breasts, include:
+Breast ptosis, commonly called sagging breasts, is a standard ageing process.
+The severity of breast ptosis is typically categorised into different grades.
+Some signs and ways to tell if you have ptotic (sagging) breasts include:

 - Nipple Position:

-- In younger individuals, the nipples typically point forward or slightly upward.
-With ptotic breasts, the nipples might point downward or below the breast crease.
+- In some individuals, the nipples typically point forward or slightly upward.
+In breast ptosis, the nipples may point downward.

 - Breast Shape:

-- In mild cases of ptosis (Grade 1), the breasts have a more natural teardrop shape.
+- In mild cases of ptosis (Grade 1), the breasts have a more common teardrop shape.

-- In moderate to severe cases, the breasts may have a flattened or elongated shape.
+- In moderate to severe cases, the breasts may have a changed shape.

 - Breast Position:

-- The degree varies based on the severity of ptosis.
+- The degree varies depending on the grade of ptosis.

 - Skin Elasticity:

-- Reduced skin elasticity is a common factor in breast ptosis.
+- Reduced skin elasticity is a frequent factor in breast ptosis.

 - Creases and Folds:

-- An additional fold or crease may develop underneath the breast in moderate to severe ptosis.
+- An additional fold or crease in moderate to severe ptosis may develop underneath the breast.

 - Tissue Volume:

-- Loss of breast volume and firmness is common in ptotic breasts.
+- Loss of breast volume and firmness is often seen in ptotic breasts.

 Why does Breast Ptosis occur?